-If you have any questions about leaving a gift in your Will to Anglican Aid, would like to discuss your wishes, let us know about your gift or request a brochure, then please contact our Gifts in Wills team.
+Please contact our Gifts in Wills team if you have any questions about leaving a gift in your Will to Anglican Aid, or if you would like to discuss your wishes, let us know about your gift, or request a brochure.

 You can reach Amy and Julia by calling 02 9284 1406, emailing email@example.com, or completing the form below.